-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Categories Sickness benefit Household allowance Primary incapacity allowance = sickness benefit Daily allowance For sickness: daily allowance For TB: daily allowance during treatment daily post-sanatorium allowance 1 Sickness benefit Household allowances Allowance ("pocket money") - supplementary benefit provided for in the regulations Sickness benefit Duration of benefits For the same illness, limited to 78 weeks over a 3-year period Maximum of 1 year (= period of "primary incapacity for work") Normally 12 months (360 days) per period of 3 consecutive years, but until end of 36th month for "protracted sickness" Exception: until end of 48th month when insured person under- goes course of rehabilita- tion or vocational retraining Maximum of 6 months (180 days) per year For TE: no limit during treatment Maximum of 1 year for post-sanatorium allowance Normally 26 weeks, but extension of 3 months if it is probable that the insured person will be able to regain his capaci- ty for work in that period 12 months (52 weeks) Exception: maximum of 3 years for TB and for other illnesses under certain conditions fixed by the occupational association Amount of benefits (as % of daily earnings) Without hospitalization: no dependent family: 65% one dependant 69% for each further dependant +3% (maximum:75%) (Earnings taken as basis: earnings on which social security contribution is assessed) Pursuant to Law of 27 July 1969 on maintaining wage- levels: employer pays the wage for 6 weaks From 7th week: 75% of earnings on which social security contribution is assessed (+ supplements for dependants as des- cribed above up to maximum of 85%) With hospitalization: Household allowance: 25 - 100% of sickness allowance (including family supplements) Without hospitalization: 60% (Maximum earnings taken as basis: earnings on which social security contribution is assessed) For industrial staff account must also be taken of the law on the minimum weekly wage (80%), and for non- industrial staff the law on contracts of employment (100% for 1 month) With hospitalization: ditto Without hospitalization: 50%; with 3 children, 66 2/3% from 31st day.
-(Maximum earnings taken as basis: earnings on which social security contribution is assessed) Minimum for protracted complaint after 7th month: 1/365 of minimum invalidity pension With hospitalization: without dependents 20% with 2 children 50% Without hospitalization: Sickness: 50%; from 21st day 66 2/3% (earnings taken as basis:real earnings) TB: daily post-sanatorium allowance - for insured person: Lit.
-1 300 + family allowances; for members of family: Lit.
-650 With hospitalization: Sickness: allowance reduced to 2/5 for insured person without dependants TB: daily allowance during treatment - for insured person: Lit.
-650 + family allowances; for members of family: Lit.
-375 Standard benefit: 50% Supplementary benefit: national fund 70% funds operated by firms and statutory maximum: 75% (Maximum earnings taken as basis: earnings on which social security contribution is assessed) With hospitalization: without dependants: allowance ("pocket money") of 17.5-25% as laid down in the regulations.
+GERMANY BELGIUM FRANCE ITALY , LUXEMBOURG NETHERLANDS Categories Sickness benefit Primary incapacity allowance = sickness benefit Daily allowance For sickness: daily allowance For TB: daily allowance during treatment daily post-sanatorium allowance (1) treatment allowance (3) Sickness benefit Household allowances Allowance ('pocket money') - supplementary benefit provided for in the regulation Sickness benefit Duration of benefits For the same illness, limited to 78 weeks over a 3-year period Maximum of 1 year (= period of 'primary incapacity for work') Normally 12 months (360 days) per period of 3 consecutive years, but until end of 36th month for 'protracted sickness' Exception: until end of 48th month when insured person undergoes course of rehabilitation or vocational retraining Maximum of 6 months (180 days) per year For TB: no limit during treatment Maximum of 2 years for post- sanatorium allowance; 4 years for the treatment al- lowance Normally 26 weeks, but extension of 3 months if it is probable that the insured person will be able to regain his capacity for work in that period 12 months (52 weeks) Exception. maximum of 3 years for TB and for other illnesses under certain conditions fixed by the occu- pational association Amount of benefits (as % of daily earnings) Without hospitalization: no dependent family: 65%, one dependant 69% for each further dependant + 3% (maximum 75%) (Earnings taken as basis: earnings on which social security contribution is assessed) Pursuant to Law of 27 July 1969 on maintaining wage-levels: employer pays the wage for 6 weeks From 7th week: 75% of earnings on which social security contribution is assessed (+ supplements for dependants as described above up to maximum of 85%) With hospitalization: Same as above security contribution is assessed) For industrial staff account must also be taken of the law on the minimum weekly wage (80%) (2) and for non-industrial staff the law on contracts of employment (100% for 1 month) With hospitalization: ditto with 3 children, 66 2/3% from 31st day.
+(Maximum earnings taken as basis: earnings on which social security contribution is assessed) Minimum for protracted com- plaint after 7th month: 1/365 of minimum invalidity pension Without hospitalization: Sickness: 50%; from 21st day 66 2/3% (earnings taken as basis: real earnings) TB: daily allowance during treatment: insured person: as the sickness benefit for 180 days, then Lit.
+1200. for members of family Lit.
+600 daily post-sana- torium allowance: insured per- son: Lit.
+1000 treatment allo- wance: Lit.
+20000 per month.
+With hospitalization: Sickness: allowances reduced 2/5 for insured person without dependants TB: as the daily allowance during treatment

-1 Provided that the treatment in sanatorium has lasted at least 2 months.
+(1) Provided that the treatment in sanatorium has lasted at least 2 months.